Skip to Main Content

 • Isolating areas during construction/ renovation activities, and providing enhanced ventilation to prevent dust and odors from impacting occupants within the building.

-EH&S responds to requests to evaluate indoor air quality issues.
+EH&S responds to requests to evaluate indoor environmental quality issues.
 In addition to notifying the Department Maintenance Supervisor, and/or Facility Coordinator and/or Safety Officer, indoor air quality concerns should be brought to the attention of EH&S when they arise.
 EH&S will monitor conditions and make recommendation if required to bring the occupied area(s) within recommended guidelines.

 If you notice an odor, check with occupants in nearby rooms and floors to determine if the problem is throughout the building or specific to your workspace.
 Ask if they are conducting any activities or know of any activities that might create a similar odor.